keithelder/escape-room/nov24/README.md

-# Rocket Exchange Escape Room
+# Engineering Escape Room

 ## Description

-Rocket Exchange Escape Room is a high-speed coding challenge where up to 3-5 (four is preferred) team members work together to "escape" by completing specific data-related tasks. _Speed is the name of the game_—the fastest team wins!
+Escape Room is a high-speed coding challenge where up to 3-5 (four is preferred) team members work together to "escape" by completing specific data-related tasks. _Speed is the name of the game_—the fastest team wins!

 ## The Challenge